 The Society for Ethnobotany (SEB) is for people exploring the uses of plants and the relationships among plants, cultures, and our environment.
 In June 2023, the Society’s name changed from the Society for Economic Botany to the Society for Ethnobotany.
 Ethnobotany, termed “the science of survival,” encompasses a wide variety of studies of plants’ many roles in human affairs.

 Do you have a favorite plant?
 What makes a plant interesting and useful?
 Members of the Society for Ethnobotany have put together short web pages on their favorite plants: Our Favorite Plants.
 You can read through pages on plants such as wheat, golden root, and belladonna.
 The Society plans to expand the number of plants on the page.
 Society for Ethnobotany members are welcome and encouraged to contribute a page on their own favorite plant.
 For more information contact Blair Orr, email@example.com (Note: ymail, not gmail).

-The SEB Fall Members-Only Virtual Symposium recordings are now available!
+SEB 2023 Fall Members-Only Virtual Symposium Recordings

+This symposium took place on September 30, 2023 and was open to current SEB members.
 To access the recordings, SEB members can login here, or at top of this page, and then click on the link for the Symposium.
 This special symposium, a free event for SEB members, focused on a broad variety of methodologies relevant to ethnobotany.
 To learn more, click here.